Society

 We provide information security education and training.

-・ESG Education
+・ESG education

 To promote Shimamura's ESG responsiveness, we run ESG training and have all employees work to address ESG issues.